Willem Holleeder: 2019 verdict

 He was also found guilty of ordering the 2002 attempted murder of John Mieremet, Klepper's business partner (later shot dead in Thailand in 2005) and of the manslaughter of Robert ter Haak, who died of bullet wounds during the fatal attack that Holleeder had ordered on Cor van Hout.

 Holleeder appealed the verdict.
 In June 2022, Holleeder was again sentenced to life imprisonment on appeal.
 He announced his intention to file another appeal with the Supreme Court of the Netherlands, the highest court in the country.
+In 2024, the Supreme Court affirmed the life sentence originally imposed on Holleeder.